'Russia's version of Paris Hilton' announces presidential bid

 She became active in opposition politics around the time that Putin, in 2012, was re-elected to the presidency after stepping down for four years to comply with constitutional term limits.

-She appeared at opposition rallies, spoke out against the Kremlin on social media, and recast herself as a news anchor on opposition-leaning Russian broadcaster TV Rain.
+She appeared at opposition rallies, spoke out against the Kremlin on social media, and recast herself as a news anchor for the Rain broadcaster.

-(Reporting by Andrey Ostroukh; Writing by Christian Lowe; Editing by Andrew Osborn)
+(Reporting by Andrey Ostroukh/Andrew Osborn; Writing by Christian Lowe; Editing by Gareth Jones)